October 15 in Pop Culture History

 1939 – The New York Municipal Airport (now named LaGuardia Airport) was dedicated.

-1940 – The Great Dictator, the satiric social commentary film by and starring Charlie Chaplin was released.
+1940 – The Great Dictator, the satiric social commentary film by and starring Charlie Chaplin, was released.

-1953 – The Teahouse of the August Moon (Broadway Play) Opened on October 15, 1953 and Closed: March 24, 1956
+1953 – The Teahouse of the August Moon (Broadway Play) Opened on October 15, 1953 and closed on March 24, 1956

 1955 – #1 Hit October 15, 1955 – October 28, 1955: The Four Aces – Love Is A Many Splendored Thing